06 Sep BackupAssist and Wasabi Cloud Storage for MSP’s

-Amazon S3 and Microsoft Azure provide cloud storage that is compatible with the cloud backup add-on, but the configuration and pricing structures of these providers can be complicated and difficult to easily understand.
-WebDAV is typically used on a remote NAS, so there is an additional hardware requirement and suitable location to host it, that needs to be factored in.
+Amazon S3 and Microsoft Azure provide cloud storage that is compatible with the cloud backup add-on, but the configuration and pricing structures of these providers can be complicated and difficult to understand.

-Wasabi is a cloud storage provider that simplifies configuration and pricing and provides a great alternative to these other providers, the key advantages being:
+Our recommended cloud provider is Wasabi.
+They are a cloud storage provider that simplifies configuration and pricing and provides a great alternative to the larger providers, the key advantages being:

-• It uses a really simple pricing model at $5.99/TB/month
+- It uses a really simple pricing model at $6.99/TB/month

 By enabling Wasabi Cloud backups for your BackupAssist customers, you can therefore improve their backup resilience, reduce manual work and add an additional billable service to your portfolio.

-These recommendations assume that a reseller will be storing ‘buckets’ of data for each of their customers’ backup jobs (one bucket per job) in the reseller’s own Wasabi Cloud Storage account.
+Yes.
+The below steps explain how a MSP will be storing ‘buckets’ of data for each of their customers’ backup jobs (one bucket per job) in the MSP’s own Wasabi Cloud Storage account.
+By using a single Wasabi account the MSP can share the space across multiple customers buckets and minimise storage costs.

 Configuring Wasabi Cloud Storage